apache/cloudstack-documentation/source/adminguide/storage.rst

 You can add more data disk volumes to a Guest Instance at any time, up to the limits of your storage capacity.
-Both CloudStack administrators and users can add volumes to Instances.
+Both CloudStack administrators and Users can add volumes to Instances.
 When you create a new volume, it is stored as an entity in CloudStack, but the actual storage resources are not allocated on the physical storage device until you attach the volume.
 This optimization allows the CloudStack to provision the volume